-Prats de Mollo la Preste
+Prats de Mollo la Preste, Pyrenees-Orientales tourism & sightseeing

-Visit Prats de Mollo la Preste (Languedoc-Roussillon, France)
+Visit Prats de Mollo la Preste (Languedoc-Roussillon, France)Photo Gallery

-Prats de Mollo la Preste is really two towns - there is the medieval town of Prats de Mollo and the spa town of La Preste.
-The two have been linkded since 1959.
-When you arrive in Prats de Mollo park in the large square called Le Firal and pick up a leaflet from the tourist office on the square.
+Prats-de-Mollo-la-Preste is really two towns - there is the medieval town of Prats-de-Mollo and the spa town of La Preste.
+The two have been linked since 1959.
+When you arrive in Prats-de-Mollo, park in the large square called Le Firal and pick up a leaflet from the tourist office on the square.

 Ramparts enclose the medieval town and these were built in the 14th century though they were destroyed by an earthquake in 1428, rebuilt and destroyed again.
 In the 17th century they were rebuilt under the instructions of Vaubans engineers.
 It is possible to walk on some sections of the ramparts.